Lebanon:Operations of the Islamic Resistance on Tuesday, Mar...

 Allah Almighty is Truthful

+- and in response to the “Israeli” attacks on persevering southern villages and civilian homes, the Islamic Resistance fighters targeted at 12:45 am a building used by “Israeli” troops in the "Shomera” settlement with the appropriate weapons.

+- and in response to the “Israeli” attacks on persevering southern villages and civilian homes, the Islamic Resistance fighters targeted at 12:45 am a building used by “Israeli” troops in the "Shlomi” settlement with the rocket artillery.

-- The Islamic Resistance fighters targeted at 2:40 p.m. a deployment of “Israeli” troops in the “Birket Risha” Site and its vicinity with rocket artillery scoring direct hits.
+- and in response to the “Israeli” attacks on persevering southern villages and civilian homes, the Islamic Resistance fighters targeted at 10:15 am two buildings used by “Israeli” troops in the "Avivim” settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 2:40 p.m. the “Israeli” troops as they moved in the “Al-Malikiyya” Site with rocket artillery scoring direct hits.
+- the Islamic Resistance fighters targeted at 10:45 am a gathering of “Israeli” troops in the vicinity of the "Biranit” Barracks with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:30 p.m. an “Israeli” military force in the vicinity of the “Al-Tayhat Hill” with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted for the second time at 10:56 am a gathering of “Israeli” troops in the vicinity of the "Biranit” Barracks with rocket artillery, scoring direct hits.

+- and in response to the “Israeli” attack on the town of Souairi as well as in continuation of the response to the attack on Baalbek, the Islamic Resistance fighters targeted at 11:10 am the "Meron” Air Base with guided missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:35 p.m. an “Israeli” logistic military vehicle and troops in and around it at the “Al-Tayhat Hill” with a guided missile, scoring direct hits and causing the death and injury of the troops.
+- the Islamic Resistance fighters targeted at 11:10 am an “Israeli” infantry force in vicinity of the "Shtula” settlement with rocket artillery, scoring direct hits and causing the death and injury among its troops.

-- The Islamic Resistance fighters targeted at 4:30 p.m. an “Israeli” military force to the south of the “Biranit” Site with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 3:00 pm an “Israeli” infantry force in the “Hanita” Forest with artillery shells, scoring direct hits.

+- the Islamic Resistance fighters targeted at 2:50 pm a deployment of “Israeli” troops in the “Hanita” settlement with artillery shells.

-- And in response to the “Israeli” aggression on villages and civilians, the Islamic Resistance fighters targeted at 5:45 p.m. the “Zar’it” settlement with a Falaq-1 rocket.
+- and in response to the “Israeli” aggression on the Beqaa, the Islamic Resistance fighters targeted at 4:20 pm the “Yarden” Barracks in the occupied Syrian Golan Heights [the main command headquarters during wartime], with more than 50 Katyusha rockets.

-- The Islamic Resistance fighters targeted at 6:15 p.m. a gathering of “Israeli” troops in the vicinity of the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 5:30 pm a gathering of “Israeli” troops in the vicinity of the “Ruwaisat Al-Alam” Barracks in the occupied Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 9:40 p.m. the “Al-Marj” Site with artillery shells as an “Israeli” logistic team was fortifying the site after being destroyed by the Resistance at an earlier time.

 Comments